praatty/Arduino-Uno-Code-Dump/README.md

-# Arduino-Uno-Code-Dump
+# Arduino-Uno-All Servo Codes
-Arduino Uno robot kit servo codes
+Arduino Uno robot kit servo codes that were used for the servo movements.